nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

         describe if the message has been received at its target destination.

         .. note::
-            This function will always return `True` if a message is directed to a node's pipe that does not have `auto_ack` enabled (which will likely be pipe 0 in most network contexts).
+            This function will always return  if a message is directed to a node's pipe that does not have `auto_ack` enabled (which will likely be pipe 0 in most network contexts).
         .. tip:: To ensure a message has been delivered to its target destination, set the